-Contact resistance is modeled using the keywords $JUMP^{192}$ and $CONTACT^{215}$.

-${\tt JUMP}^{[192]}$ represents the "jump" in the value of a variable across an interface (outer value minus inner value, as seen from each cell), and is meaningful only in boundary condition statements.
+Contact resistance is modeled using the keywords JUMP A and CONTACT A and CONTACT A and is meaningful only in the value of a variable across an interface (outer value minus inner value, as seen from each cell), and is meaningful only in boundary condition statements.

-CONTACT [218] is a special form of NATURAL [189], which requests that the boundary should support a discontinuous value of the variable.
+CONTACT A is a special form of NATURAL A higher that the boundary should support a discontinuous value of the variable.